youngmin63/Drug-Inhibition-Rate-Prediction/README.md

 ## I. Project Goals and Tasks

-This project aimed to predict CYP3A4 inhibition rates using molecular structure data represented as SMILES, supporting early-stage drug discovery and toxicity screening.
+This project aims to predict CYP3A4 inhibition rates using molecular structure data represented as SMILES, supporting early-stage drug discovery and toxicity screening.

-I was responsible for building and evaluating regression models based on molecular representations, including fingerprint-based machine learning models, pretrained chemical language models, and graph neural networks, and assessing performance using inhibition rate as the target variable.
+The final solution is based on molecular fingerprint features combined with gradient boosting regression models, selected for their robustness, interpretability, and efficient training.

 ## II.
 EDA Summary

 The inhibition rate values ranged from 0 to 100 and showed a highly imbalanced distribution, with the majority of compounds exhibiting low to moderate inhibition and relatively few samples with high inhibition rates.

-After incorporating external data from ChEMBL, the dataset size increased significantly, improving chemical diversity.
-However, high-inhibition compounds (above 70%) remained sparse, highlighting the need for data augmentation and specialised modelling strategies.

 ## III.
 Description of Approach

 ### Data Preparation

 The molecular dataset was cleaned and standardised by validating SMILES strings, removing invalid or duplicate molecules, and aligning inhibition rate values across sources.
-External data from ChEMBL was integrated to increase data volume and chemical diversity.

 To address data imbalance, particularly the scarcity of high-inhibition compounds, SMILES randomisation was applied to augment samples with inhibition rates above 70%.

+### Feature Engineering

+The molecular dataset was cleaned and standardised by validating SMILES strings, removing invalid or duplicate molecules, and aligning inhibition rate values across sources.

+To address data imbalance, particularly the scarcity of high-inhibition compounds, SMILES randomisation was applied to augment samples with inhibition rates above 70%.

 ### Modelling Approach

-Multiple regression models were compared, including fingerprint-based machine learning models, gradient boosting methods, pretrained chemical language model embeddings (ChemBERTa), and graph neural networks (GIN).

-All models were evaluated using MAE and RMSE with cross-validation, and the best-performing model was further tuned through hyperparameter optimisation before being used for final inhibition rate prediction.
+The task was formulated as a regression problem.

+The following models were implemented and evaluated:

+- Gradient Boosting Regressor
+- XGBoost Regressor

+Models were trained using cross-validation and evaluated with MAE and RMSE.
+Hyperparameter tuning was applied to optimise model complexity, learning rate, and regularisation.

 ## IV.
 Results – Inhibition Rate Prediction